 In her article on Real Simple, Theresa O’Rourke put together a list on the best way to pack a suitcase, with a few handy tips from professional travellers.
 She divides her packing tips into sections such as clothes, shoes, beauty products, jewellery and so on.
-Here are her tips on how to pack your clothes:
+Here are her tips on how to pack your clothes in eight easy steps:

 Step 2: Choose knits, wools, and cottons.
 These fabrics tend to resist wrinkles and are versatile (some garments can do double duty, like yoga pants that moonlight as pajamas).

 Step 3: Roll softer garments and fold stiffer ones.
-Underwear, T-shirts, jeans, cotton pants, and knitwear won’t wrinkle when rolled tightly, says Judy Gilford, author of The Packing Book ($13, amazon.com).
+Underwear, T-shirts, jeans, cotton pants, and knitwear won’t wrinkle when rolled tightly, says Judy Gilford, author of The Packing Book.
 Stiffer fabrics, such as starched cotton shirts, blazers, dressy pants, and skirts, should be carefully folded.

 Step 4: Arrange rolled items in the bottom of the bag.
 Think of your suitcase as a three-layer cake.
 The suitcase is the icing; the rolled items make up the first layer.